jvns/pandas-cookbook/README.md

 Recipes for using Python's pandas library.

 This is an alpha cookbook!
-Chapters will be added here as.
-Let me know if you have suggestions, or if there are bugs
+Chapters will be added here as I, you know, write them.
+Let me know if you have suggestions, or if there are bugs.

 It comes with batteries (data) included, so you can try out all the examples right away.